Skip to main content

 Riverside House, Buxton.
 Sleeps 12.

-Delights include the butcher’s counter, fresh fish counter, fresh fruit and vegetables, an amazing delicatessen and a great selection of wines and beers.
-There is plenty of parking even on busy weekends and helpful staff to guide you to foodie heaven.
+Delights include the butcher’s counter, fresh fish counter, fresh fruit and vegetables, a fantastic delicatessen, and a great selection of wines and beers.
+There is plenty of parking even on busy weekends, and helpful staff will guide you to foodie heaven.

 Finally, if you are staying in the Peak District and want to make the most of your self-catering cottage’s kitchen, we highly recommend Sauced Here (you may have seen them on the recent BBC Countryfile programme on the Peak District).
 Luke from Sauced Here runs an online shopping company where all the products listed are sourced from the Peak District.
 He will deliver to any location in the Peak District.
 We love the fresh meat and cheeses he supplies - an excellent treat for a holiday cottage break.